 To change that sentence to active voice, it would look like this: “Someone left the door open” or “He left the door open.”
 The idea is to be clear about who or what is executing the action.

-If you want to get good at this, Grammar girl has an extensive post explaining passive voice.
+If you want to get good at this, Reedsy has a solid post explaining passive voice.

 16. Refer to people as “who” not “that”

 John is the guy who always forgets his shoes, not the guy that always forgets his shoes.